-Citizenship and Residence
+Citizenship and Residency

+- 1972 (Public Law 92-603, enacted October 30).
 The individual must reside within one of the 50 states or the District of Columbia and be a citizen or an alien lawfully admitted for permanent residence or permanently residing in the United States under color of law.
-Persons living outside the United States for an entire calendar month lose their eligibility for such a month.

-Public Law 94-241, enacted March 24

-Eligibility for SSI is extended to residents of the Northern Mariana Islands, effective January 9, 1978.
+Persons living outside the United States for an entire calendar month lose their eligibility for such a month. - 1976 (Public Law 94-241, enacted March 24).
+Eligibility for SSI is extended to residents of the Northern Mariana Islands, effective January 9, 1978. - 1980 (Public Law 96-265, enacted June 9).
 The income and resources of the immigration sponsors of aliens applying for SSI are considered in determining eligibility for and the amount of payment.
-After allowances for the needs of the sponsor and his/her family, the remainder is deemed available for the support of the alien applicant for a 3-year period after admission to the United States for permanent residence.
+After allowances for the needs of the sponsor and his/ her family, the remainder is deemed available for the support of the alien applicant for a 3-year period after admission to the United States for permanent residence.
 This provision does not apply to those who become blind or disabled after admission, to refugees, or to persons granted political asylum.
-(See "Deeming of Income and Resources" on page 30 for subsequent changes to sponsor-to-alien deeming provisions.)

-SSI eligibility is continued for a disabled or blind child who was receiving SSI benefits while living in the United States and is now living with a parent who is a member of the U.S. armed forces assigned to permanent duty ashore outside the United States, but not where the parent is stationed in Puerto Rico or the territories and possessions of the United States.

-Above provision made applicable where the parent is a member of the U.S. armed forces and stationed in Puerto Rico or the territories and possessions of the United States.
+(See section "Deeming of Income and Resources" for subsequent changes to sponsor-to-alien deeming provisions.) - 1989 (Public Law 101-239, enacted December 19).
+SSI eligibility is continued for a disabled or blind child who was receiving SSI benefits while living in the United States and is now living with a parent who is a member of the U.S. Armed Forces assigned to permanent duty ashore outside the United States, but not where the parent is stationed in Puerto Rico or the territories and possessions of the United States. - 1993 (Public Law 103-66, enacted August 10).
+Above provision made applicable where the parent is a member of the U.S. Armed Forces and stationed in Puerto Rico or the territories and possessions of the United States.

-Prohibits SSI eligibility for anyone who is not a U.S. citizen or national unless they are in a "qualified alien" category and meet one of certain exceptions such as lawful permanent residents who earn or can be credited with 40 qualifying quarters of earnings, certain refugee type categories eligible for up to 5 years of time-limited eligibility, or active duty U.S. military or veterans and their spouses and children.
-Extends eligibility for aliens receiving SSI as of August 22, 1996 (the enactment date of the law) for 1 year after the enactment date for those aliens found ineligible under the new standards.
+In 2009, SSA entered into a nationwide class action settlement that limits the felony crime offense codes upon which fugitive felon nonpayments may be based under this statute.
+In 2010, the agency stopped parole and probation violator nonpayments for residents of New York, Connecticut, and Vermont pursuant to a Second Circuit Court of Appeals decision in a pending proposed nationwide class action suit.
+In 2011, the agency stopped parole and probation violator nonpayments nationwide.

-This last provision was repealed in 1999 by Public Law 106-169 and replaced with a provision providing for nonpayment of benefits for up to 24 months for making false or misleading statements regarding material facts.
+This last provision was repealed in 1999 by Public Law 106-169 and replaced with a provision providing for nonpayment of benefits for up to 24 months for knowingly making false or misleading statements regarding material facts.